 Research has repeatedly shown that staying active has positive benefits for your mental health, including reducing depression and anxiety.
 And you don’t have to be an athlete to stay active — go for a walk, practice yoga, or go dancing.

 2. Do Something Social

-Socializing with friends and family is a great way to avoid isolation and stay connected.
+Socializing with friends and family members is a great way to avoid isolation, stay connected, and relieve stress.
 Spending time with others can lift your mood and help you gain a fresh perspective.
 On the contrary, lack of social interaction can be damaging to mental health.

 Laughter might be just what the doctor ordered!
 It can help reduce stress and improve your mood.
 Plus, it may also help relieve pain and boost your immune system.
-If you need a good laugh, try turning on a comedy TV show or movie, spending time with kids, or read some jokes.
+If you need a good laugh, try turning on a comedy TV show, spending time with kids, or reading jokes.